 - If you have a drain in your garage, be sure to clean this area as well with bleach and/or baking soda.

 Once you’ve eliminated the bad garbage smells in your garage, you’re going to want to keep them from returning.
 You can do this by:

 - Using a few tablespoons of baking soda and/or kitty litter, which is great for absorbing, getting rid of any new bad smells

 - There are also trash and garbage can deodorizers such as ZEP and Arm & Hammer’s Trash And Dumpster Deodorizer and others

 - Putting your garbage in sturdy garbage bags that close tight so that there’s no possibility of leaking

 - Increasing the air flow by using a portable or ceiling fan to circulate the air.

-If you live around the Sioux Falls area, Scott Bolte Sanitation (SBS) can assist you with all of your residential garbage removal service needs.
+If you live around the Sioux Falls area, RBS Sanitation can assist you with all of your residential garbage removal service needs.
 The company has been providing professional garbage disposal services for almost 60 years, and earned the reputation of the best garbage collector in the Sioux Falls area due to it’s affordable and reliable service.
-While there may be other choices when it comes to finding the best garbage collection company, know that at SBS we pride ourselves on placing our customers first.
+While there may be other choices when it comes to finding the best garbage collection company, know that at RBS we pride ourselves on placing our customers first.